•4 colour risograph print

 Much of our slang originates from a variety of different languages and has become ingrained in our vocabulary thanks to sharing our lives with a wide variety of people and picking up words and phrases from our friends through decades of social integration.

 With this new release, we declare a great big welcome in some of the most spoken languages across the city and bring them together in one design, to celebrate the rich blend of languages and cultures that make Birmingham, Birmingham.Need a frame?
-This one fits nicely!
+We recommend supporting your local framer, but if you prefer to buy a pre-made frame, choose one that fits A4 prints!